WooCommerce custom taxonomies: The easy way to display extra product data & filters

 - In the WordPress admin, go to Plugins > Add New.
 Upload the plugin files and install and activate the plugin.

 - Go to the plugin settings page: WooCommerce > Settings > Products > Product Table.
 Enter your license key and click Save.
+You can also choose some default settings which will be used for all your product tables.
+This saves having to create such complex shortcodes later on, as these settings will be used automatically whenever you create a product table.

 - Enter the shortcode:

 There are full instructions for all the available columns in the plugin knowledge base.
-To get you started, here’s an example of a product table with columns for name, a custom field called ‘Condition’, a custom taxonomy called ‘Colour’, price and add to cart button.
+To get you started, here’s an example of a product table with columns for name, a custom field called ‘Condition’, a custom taxonomy called ‘Color’, price and add to cart button.
 You need to know the custom field name and the taxonomy slug.
 You chose these when you created your custom fields and taxonomies earlier in this tutorial.

 Display WooCommerce taxonomies in a filter